Skip to Content

 UPPS No. 04.05.16

-Sr. Reviewer: Director, Environmental Health, Safety, and Risk Management
+Sr. Reviewer: Director, Environmental, Health, Safety, Risk and Emergency Management

 1. The Phase II Municipal Separate Storm Sewer System (MS4) General Permit TXR040000 is administered by the Texas Commission on Environmental Quality (TCEQ) as part of the Texas Pollutant Discharge Elimination System (TPDES) program.
 The MS4 General Permit is delegated under the U.S. Environmental Protection Agency in accordance with statutory provisions of Section 402§(3)(B) of the Clean Water Act.
 Texas State University will comply with all federal and state requirements under this permit.